Takomochi/Election_Analysis/README.md

         county_name = row[1]
 ```

-If we add a variable, make another if statement, for loop the dictionary and write a summary of the result.
+If we add a variable, make a list and a dictionary, if statement to fill them with values, for loop the dictionary and write a summary of the result.

 By dividing the script into several blocks, we can see that the script is repeating the same tasks.
 This script is relatively straightforward to modify and use for other elections.